dazdaz/gcp-anthos-config-management/README.md

+### Howto use ACM
-### Presuming that steps followed to deploy ACM, this guide focuses on how to use ACM
+* Presuming that steps followed to deploy ACM, this guide focuses on how to use ACM

 ### Check that all pods are running
 kubectl get pods -n config-management-system --show-labels